mozilla/pdf.js/docs/contents/getting_started/index.md

   <tbody>
     <tr>
       <td>Core</td>
       <td>The core layer is where a binary PDF is parsed and interpreted.
 This layer is the foundation for all subsequent layers.
 It is not documented here because using it directly is considered an advanced usage and the API is likely to change.
-For an example of using the core layer see the [PDF Object Browser](https://github.com/brendandahl/pdf.js.utils/tree/master/browser)
+For an example of using the core layer see the <a href="https://github.com/brendandahl/pdf.js.utils/tree/master/browser">PDF Object Browser</a>.
       </td>
     </tr>
     <tr>